cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 You can also use the concise and precise ***interval notation*** to describe a range of values.
 For example, we can say, "`Math.random()` returns a random number in the interval `[0, 1)`"

+"Returns" is the standard technical term for what a function outputs.
+It aligns with programming language terminology, especially in documentation and developer communication.

 ---

 "subtract minimum from maximum and add 1" is a literal translation of `(maximum - minimum + 1)`, it does not carry any additional info.